The Evolution of Lighting TechnologyThe Evolution of Lighting Technology

 They are devices that use oil to produce light.
 They have a reservoir for the liquid, a wick to draw the fuel to the flame, and a nozzle to hold the wick and control the smoke.

-Different civilisations have used OLs since their origin around 70,000 BC in hollow rocks or shells filled with moss soaked with animal fat.
+Different civilisations have used oil lamps since around 70,000 BC in hollow rocks or shells filled with moss soaked with animal fat.

 As centuries passed, their design underwent significant changes, from primitive bowls to more sophisticated clay and metal shapes.